 The HOC must be able to deal with at least a 2689 shield value (so don’t bring 2B14 here - use your BGM-71 if she's available).

 With enough HOC pierce, you do not need anything special for this node; a classic RFHG is able to deal with it.
 Make sure that you buff your RFs' FP adequately.
 Of course, Grape is cheating so if can’t find anything to use, she will handle this node for you (provided you bring HOC to reduce Force Shields below 100%).

-Do NOT bring your Uhlan team with M200 or SGs, and do NOT bring Taunt Fairy!
+Do NOT bring your Uhlan team which has M200/SGs, and do NOT activate Taunt Fairy!